Assistant Lecturer

 It is also used in cardiology, dermatology,...read more

-Q14.
-What is Artificial intelligence?
+Q. What is Artificial Intelligence?

 Artificial intelligence is the simulation of human intelligence in machines that are programmed to think and learn like humans.